Independence High School (Bakersfield, California)

 Independence High School is a public, co-educational high school located in Bakersfield, California.
 Its athletics are known as the Independence Falcons and the school colors are maroon and silver.
 Independence High School had their first class in 2008, with the first graduating class in 2011.
 The first all four year graduating class graduated in 2012.
 The school is well known for hosting The Ready Set and Carly Rae Jepsen as a school spirit competition win from Kelly 95.3.
 It currently contains an approximate 1,900 of students and staff.

-Academics

-Independence High School offers AP, GATE, and Honor’s courses.
-AP courses are popular within the school to receive college credit with the College Board AP testing: